ehovers10/dci/_chapters/dispute-in-discourse.md

 {% endcapture %}
 {% include ex.html type="obs" term="resiliance" defn=resilianceobs explic=resilianceexplic %}

 A corrolary to the resiliance of correctible initiations is that completions that involve correction add to the discourse in a specific way.
-They don't just link back to previous discourse, but change in.
+They don't just link back to previous discourse, but change it.
 That is, corrections are *productive*.

 {% capture productivityobs %}
 The [Bears](#bears) completion is *productive*.
 It does not merely refer back to the initiation but extends the discourse in a distinctive way.